kawakamimoeki/ai-conversational-ux-guide/guides/en/CONTRIBUTING.md

-# Contribution to Conversational UX Guide
+# Contribution to the Conversational UX Guide

-The goal of the AI Conversational UX Guide is to collect and document best practices for applications using conversational UX, and to make them publicly available.
-To facilitate understanding, evaluation, and application, they will be encoded in a specific structure.
+The goal of the AI Conversational UX Guide is to collect and document best practices for applications using conversational UX, and make them publicly available.

-To make this organization active, we are waiting for your participation, from small to big contributions.
+To ensure this organization remains active, we welcome your participation, from small to large contributions.

-## Ways to Contribute
+## How to Contribute

 Consider contributing to the AI Conversational UX Guide.
-Here are some suggestions on how you can contribute:
+Here are some proposals on how you can contribute:

-- Share your opinions and spark discussions:
+- Share your thoughts and encourage discussion:
-  Fresh perspectives, interesting thoughts, or initial innovative ideas can stimulate discussions and lead to unpredictable results.
-You can share your opinions on topics related to conversational UX applications by creating an issue at any time.
+  Fresh perspectives, interesting ideas, or even early innovative ideas can spark discussions and lead to unexpected outcomes.
+Feel free to share your opinions at any time on topics related to conversational UX applications by creating Issues.
 - Read and improve existing patterns:
-  It is recommended to start by reading the existing patterns and materials in this repository.
+  We recommend starting by reading existing patterns or materials in this repository.
 Did you find any confusing phrases or bad grammar?
-Is there an error in the content?
-Create a GitHub issue or propose a direct fix as a pull request.
+Are there errors in the content?
+Create an issue or propose direct corrections as pull requests.
 - Confirm the use of patterns:
-  By confirming that multiple organizations are using a pattern, you can increase its relevance and let other adopters know that it has been proven.
+  By confirming that multiple organizations are using a pattern, its relevance increases, and other adopters can be informed that the pattern has been proven.
 If you are using any of the publicly available patterns, list your organization as a known instance of that pattern and describe your experience applying it.
 - Translate existing patterns:
-  When introducing conversational UX applications in your region, language barriers can become a problem.
-Therefore, it is very valuable to make sure that people in your region/organization can understand conversational UX in their native language.
-See the translation guidelines for translating patterns into other languages.
+  If you are introducing conversational UX applications in your region, language barriers may be a problem.
+Therefore, making sure that people in your region/organization can understand conversational UX in their native language is very valuable.
+For guidance on translating patterns into other languages, please refer to the translation instructions.
 - Review open pull requests:
-  Feedback on existing pull requests (especially those proposing changes to pattern content) is beneficial to the creator, even if you do not know the details of the pattern working group.
-As a learner of conversational UX, you can express your opinion from the perspective of future readers.
+  Feedback on existing pull requests is helpful to their creators.
 As someone with experience in conversational UX, you can share your experience with the author.

 ## Contact Information

-Please contact us at [hi@uxai.dev](mailto:hi@uxai.dev).
+Please contact hi@uxai.dev.

-## License and Contributions
+## License and Contribution

-The content in this repository is licensed under MIT.
-By contributing to this repository, you give us (and everyone else) the right to use your contributions under this license.
+The content of this repository is licensed under MIT.
+By contributing to this repository, you give us the right to use your contribution under this license.

-## Acknowledgments for Contributions

-If you list yourself as the author of a pattern, it is assumed that you allow it to be referenced when referring to that pattern.

 ## Code of Conduct

-There is no formal code of conduct yet, but we expect all contributors to respect each other and contribute to protecting this community from harassment and discrimination.
+All contributors should respect each other and strive for cooperative behavior.